March 2024

 Article XV– Election of Pastors and Teachers

-The right to call, to elect, or to receive the minister or ministers, the teacher or teachers, and all other officers of the congregation shall always belong to the congregation as a body and shall never be delegated to an individual or to a minor body or circle within the congregation.
+The right to call, to elect, or to receive the minister or ministers, the teacher or teachers, and all other officers of the congregation shall always belong to the Voter’s Assembly as a body and shall never be delegated to an individual or to a minor body or circle within the congregation.
+The call committee for pastors or other commissioned ministers specific to Trinity Lutheran Church is formed by the Elders of Trinity Lutheran Church.
+The call committee for Teachers of TSJ is formed by the BOCE.
+Only LCMS pastors and commissioned ministers (Teachers, Deconess, DCE, etc.) may be called.

 Article XVI– Removal from Office